 - The company will not able to take the benefit of depreciation since the property is not owned by them.

 - Seller will not get the appreciation benefit if the value of assets sold is an increase in the future like land and building.

 - The sale of assets will reduce the company valuation in the market which can be used for taking the loan in the future.

 - Loss of control over assets and there is a case that at the time of renewal of agreement lease rent will increase.

 Sale & Leaseback transaction is only an arrangement for reducing the capital expenditure without compromising the availability of assets.
-Those organization which have a shortage of cash balance and not able to meet their day to day operating expenses or companies which are initial phase and focusing on business expansion are using this type of transaction so that their cash balance could not be blocked into capital assets and use these cash into other things and on the other side investor are entering into these arrangement because they want good return on their investment and in such type of arrangement they are secured because of long lease term and they are also relieved from all responsibility by mentioning triple net lease clause in the agreement.
+Those organization which has a shortage of cash balance and not able to meet their day to day operating expenses or companies which are initial phase and focusing on business expansion are using this type of transaction so that their cash balance could not be blocked into capital assets and use these cash into other things and on the other side investor are entering into these arrangement because they want a good return on their investment and in such type of arrangement they are secured because of the long lease term and they are also relieved from all responsibility by mentioning triple net lease clause in the agreement.